I first played solo, a short piece, not a concert, in 1982 at the Workers' Music Association in Notting Hill Gate.

 However, a considerable attraction of solo playing is that you have full control.
 You can work with material that may be too inflexible for the push and pull of group improvising; you can plan ahead, you can attempt pieces that have a definite, sustained, flavour - that adhere to some concept.

-Whilst this is still close to my feelings about giving solo concerts - the other side of solo work has been to develop compositional ideas for CD: from the 1992 multitracks on Thirteen Friendly Numbers to the microphone-based work on Invisible Ear.
+Whilst this is still close to my feelings about giving solo concerts - another other side of solo work has been to develop compositional ideas for CD: from the 1992 multitracks on Thirteen Friendly Numbers to the microphone-based work on Invisible Ear.

-These ideas have them become re-introduced into concerts in the form of feedback-saxophone, close-miking and compositional stratergies.
+These ideas have fed into live concerts in the form of feedback-saxophone, close-miking and compositional stratergies.

-One aspect was explored in July 2010 when I worked with Stephen Moore, who produced a Max/MSP patch to attempt live multitracking work via 15 speakers, at Issue Project Room in Brooklyn.
+One aspect was explored in 2010 with Stephen Moore, who produced a Max/MSP patch to attempt live multitracking work via 15 speakers, at Issue Project Room in Brooklyn (reviewed here).

-Since 2002 I have also had the opportunity to create solos specifically for large and unusual or especially characteristic acoustic spaces.
+Since 2002 I have also had the opportunity to create solos specifically for large/unusual or especially characteristic acoustic spaces.
 Two concerts/recordings have been released from inside the giant Oya Stone Mountain in Utsunomiya, Japan.

 Resonant Spaces was a 2006 Arika tour in Scotland and the Orkneys which visited sites specially chosen for their extraordinary acoustics.

 Later that year I played, for Resonance FM, in Oberhausen's famous 200m gazometer.

 In 2010 these ideas were continued at artist James McGee's The Hill in the West Texas Desert near El Paso.

 A recent site-specific work (WIRE review here) was in the medieval vaults of Southampton, UK - organised by Bang the Bore.